koush/docs.scrypted.app/detection/smart-motion-sensor.md

 ### Scrypted NVR Setup

-When using Scrypted NVR, license plate detection must first be enabled on the camera:
+When using Scrypted NVR, license plate recognition must first be enabled on the camera.
+Be aware that this will use reduce the camera's overall detection performance to also accomodate license plate recognition:

 1. Navigate to the camera in the Scrypted Management Console.
 2. Click the Object Detection Settings.